joyboseroy/indus_decipher/README.md

 curve" below for the direct attempt to settle this, and why it could not.

-**Follow-up confirming why this classifier is the wrong tool for the order question at all:** once `trigram_markov_null` existed (see "Where the complexity ladder stops" below), it was added to this same test.
+**Follow-up confirming why this classifier is the wrong tool for the order question at all:** once `trigram_markov_null` existed (see "Order 3 is validated; order 4 and beyond is inconclusive" below), it was added to this same test.
 It also scores 93.8%, identical to the bigram-order null, despite having real order-1 AND order-2 dependency built in.
 If this classifier were tracking the order of missing structure, a null with MORE real structure